PKU-YuanGroup/Video-Bench/README.md

 -->

-After you get the `Final_score_table.csv` file, you can submit this file to [Video-Bench leaderboard](https://huggingface.co/spaces/LanguageBind/Video-Bench) to compare with other models!
+After you get the `Video_Bench_Input.json` file, you can submit this file to [Video-Bench leaderboard](https://huggingface.co/spaces/LanguageBind/Video-Bench) to compare with other models!

 ## 🐳  License
 Video-Bench is released under Apache License Version 2.0.